Open Access Publishing

 - Copyright: by protecting their copyrights authors can increase access their scholarship.

 - Costs: the cost and the number of scholarly journals have escalated to the point where no single institution can afford to provide access to them all.

 How can I identify open access journals in my field?

 The number and quality of OA journals is growing.
 Here are some resources to help you identify OA journals that you may want to consider as publishing outlets:

 - Did you know that 9.5% (1,150 titles) of the journals covered by Web of Science are open access?

 - Directory of Open Access Journals (DOAJ) is the primary source for tracking OA journals.
 The DOAJ currently lists over 8,000 journals.

-- Three prominent OA publishers are: PLOS: Public Library of Science, BioMed Central, and Hindawi Publishing.
+- Some prominent OA publishers include: PLOS: Public Library of Science, BioMed Central, Hindawi Publishing, and Open Humanities Press.

 - If you cannot find appropriate OA journals in your field, why not start your own?
 Check out the UB Libraries’ Publishing @UB page.